 Here’s what I came up with to help spiral math content by doing math warm ups.

-I always love a good theme, so I started by theming the days for each month.
-I called Mondays “Money Monday” and Tuesdays “Telling Time Tuesday”… It sounds cheesy, BUT it helped give me an idea of what skill/standard I needed to review each day.
+I always love a good theme, so I started these spiral math review pages by theming the days for each month.
+I called Mondays “Math Facts Monday” and Tuesdays “Telling Time Tuesday”… It sounds cheesy, but it helped give me an idea of what skills/standards I needed to review.

-I sat down and mapped out this Skills & Standards At a Glance page.
+I mapped out this Skills & Standards At a Glance page.
 Don’t worry, there’s a free download at the end of this post!
 It really helped me make sure I was hitting every standard.

 So when it came time to start math, I would begin with a super quick spiral review.
 I’m talking 3-5 minutes.
 Many days I would simply write a problem or question on the board.
 We would spend 3-5 minutes quickly reviewing it, solving it, and talking about strategies to solve it.
 Other days we’d review an old anchor chart.